 *The file upload is supported under the commercial license.

 File upload is one of the most requested features.
 It requires only a SINGLE LINE of code through a single function call to set_col_fileupload().
-If the PHP is installed as Apache module on the web server, the 3rd parameter is optional that the physical path is automatically mapped based on 2nd parameter, the base URL.
+The Upload directory settings is now in conf.php using constant UPLOADDIR (v7.4.5+).

 All the file operations (Update, Delete) are Ajax-based.
 The page does not refresh after a file upload.